tolicodes/articles/DevOps Message Broker.md

 Let’s start with the most common model of how microservices work -- RESTful APIs.
 One server calls another server’s REST endpoint.
 The other server accepts it and interprets it Easy...until you have hundreds of services all interconnected, and suddenly you’re maintaining potentially REST calls in each application with nobody in the company really understanding which services talk to each other and where that code lies.
 Services go down, change APIs, and suddenly your perfect microservice world comes to a halt.

 ### PubSub - Managing API Endpoints
-PubSub (via services like SNS or Kafka) alleviates some issues.
+PubSub (via services like Amazon SNS or Kafka) alleviates some issues.
 The concept is extremely simple.
 There are only two things you can do:

 **Publish**
 You publish a message to a topic with a payload.